 The books listed below provide guidance on how to publish your research.
-Keep in mind that the CMT Liaison Librarian can assist you with your research as well.
-Reach out to the Liaison Librarian to the College of Management & Technology to inquire.
+Keep in mind that the Library can assist you with your research as well.
+Reach out to the Library at email@example.com to inquire.

 Once a publication strategy has been determined, it can be helpful to search journal rankings to find journals that are focused on your research area and have a solid reputation.The following resources provide journal rankings.
 If you are curious about their analysis and algorithms to determine the top journals in business and management, be sure to review their methodologies sections.

-Keep in mind that the Center for Research Quality has different journal indexing requirements for the Research Document Support awards.
+Keep in mind that the Office of Research and Doctoral Services has different journal indexing requirements for the Research Document Support awards.

 Predatory Journals can be identified by publishing without the use of peer review and/or charging scholars fees for submission to their journal.
 Predatory publishers mislead scholars, preying particularly on early career researchers trying to gain an edge.
 They may even also even find a way to swindle the author's copyright of their own work.